-New Peru Mine consists of a single shaft approximately 6 feet in diameter and around 80 meters in depth.
-The brickwork collar sinks much further than has been observed with other mines across the area.
+New Peru Mine consists of a single shaft 2 metres in diameter and 74 metres in depth.
+The stone work collar sinks much further than has been observed with other mines across the area.
 However it is in good condition and melds seamlessly into the solid rock part way down the shaft.

 Upon reaching a depth of around 55 meters, a level has been driven in a North, North easterly direction and according to British Mining 46, intersects with Old Peru shaft which is 330 metres away.
 The passage is filled with thigh deep water and In one section has a couple of large wooden supports holding up the roof.
 Following the passage for around 50 meters there is a large collapse from which no further progress could be made.
 The collapse has created a small chamber above which was explored, and yielded nothing of interest.

 Immediately before reaching the collapse there is a flooded shaft to the left.
 It is unknown to what depth this shaft sinks.
 There were no further avenues of exploration at this point.